iTwin/itwinjs-core/docs/learning/tutorials/create-test-imodel-sample.md

 ### Stadium

 Soccer stadium in Singapore.
 Features landscape details and a metro station.
-Largest iModel.
+This is the largest sample iModel.

 ![stadium]($docs/learning/tutorials/images/stadium.png)